theicfire/simplewebcam/README.md

+# About
+Fork of https://bitbucket.org/droidperception/simplewebcam.
+This displays the video video of your usb webcam connected to your android device.

 # Requirements
 1) The kernel is V4L2 enabled...
 I think this is true since kitkat.
 You can compile your own kernel with: